CVE-2010-4633

 01 // Technical Summary

-digiSHOP 2.0.2 is vulnerable to a critical SQL injection flaw, allowing attackers to remotely execute arbitrary SQL commands.
-This could lead to complete database compromise, including the theft of sensitive customer data and potential server takeover, causing significant business disruption and reputational damage.
+digiSHOP 2.0.2 is vulnerable to a critical SQL injection flaw, allowing attackers to execute arbitrary SQL commands.
+This vulnerability, accessible through the cart.php script, could lead to complete database compromise, enabling data theft, system takeover, and potential business disruption.

 02 // Vulnerability Mechanism

-Step 1: Payload Delivery: The attacker crafts a malicious SQL injection payload, targeting the id parameter in the cart.php script.
-Step 2: Request Submission: The attacker sends an HTTP GET or POST request to cart.php with the crafted payload embedded in the id parameter.
-Step 3: Query Execution: The vulnerable cart.php script receives the request and incorporates the attacker's payload directly into a SQL query without sanitization.
-Step 4: SQL Injection: The database server executes the modified SQL query, which now includes the attacker's malicious commands.
-Step 5: Data Exfiltration/Manipulation: Depending on the payload, the attacker can then retrieve sensitive data (e.g., usernames, passwords, credit card information), modify existing data, or potentially execute arbitrary commands on the database server.
+Step 1: Payload Delivery: An attacker crafts a malicious SQL injection payload designed to exploit the vulnerability in cart.php.
+This payload is crafted to manipulate the SQL query executed by the application.
+Step 2: Request Submission: The attacker submits the crafted payload via an HTTP GET or POST request to cart.php, specifically targeting the id parameter (e.g., cart.php?id=PAYLOAD).
+Step 3: Query Execution: The vulnerable cart.php script receives the request and incorporates the attacker's payload directly into an SQL query without proper sanitization.
+Step 4: Database Interaction: The database server executes the modified SQL query, which now includes the attacker's malicious code.
+Step 5: Data Exfiltration/Manipulation: Depending on the payload, the attacker can then perform actions such as retrieving sensitive data (e.g., usernames, passwords, credit card details), modifying data, or even gaining control of the underlying system.

 03 // Deep Technical Analysis